cssnr/zipline-android-docs/docs/guides/uploading.md

 verify the selection, and set options before uploading.

-After uploading the URL(s) are automatically copied to the clipboard, and if enabled in settings, the [share dialog](../docs/settings.md#show-share-after-upload) will be shown.
+After uploading the URL(s) are automatically copied to the clipboard, and if enabled, the [share dialog](../docs/settings.md#show-share-after-upload) will be shown.

 ## Text or URL